 Vascular access device placement for Mobile IV Therapy by a high-quality provider that solely specializes in vascular access can be very different compared to that of a mobile health care generalist that provides many services without any specialty.
 Vascular Access is an invasive, non-benign, medical procedure where the extra training of a specialist translates to better healthcare.
 Specialists and experts practicing at the highest level in their field will better be able to evaluate a patient and their medical history and consult with the physician if the specialist believes a vascular access device (ie, a line) other than what was prescribed may be more clinically appropriate.
 Further, if the physician agrees with the specialist, the specialist will then be able to place the recommended line whether it be a standard line or an advanced line.
 The specialist will have a more intimidate understanding of the benefits and uses of each line and add value as a member of the treatment team.
 For example, a PICC is not always the best choice for patients and a high-quality provider, with physician consent, can choose from other catheter lines and place the right line at the right time, the first time.
 Sometimes, it can be a less invasive and costly line such as a Midline, and other times, it can be a more advanced central line.
 High-quality Mobile IV Therapy is not ubiquitously placing PICC lines in every patient.
 High-quality Mobile IV providers do not just follow some best practices, they follow all the latest best practices and keep abreast of current new changes, including actually contributing to the innovation and updates.
-Proper vascular access device placement is key and once properly placed, the actual infusion and therapy should be fairly routine and the Mobile IV Therapy will be successful.
+Proper vascular access device placement is key and once properly placed, the actual infusion and therapy can be initiated by the infusion nurse.

 Further, a specialized Mobile IV company can better augment an in-house hospital model with respect to vascular access device placement.
 First, it can more easily obtain and maintain credentialing of its employees at the hospital and then, provide resources when needed due to volatility or staff shortages.
 A specialized Mobile IV company can also place advanced lines at the bedside which are not usually done by an in-house team.
 Many specialized IV Mobile companies provide their own medical supplies and equipment and are able to serve their clients and patients based on their needs and requirements.
 Non-specialized Mobile IV companies typically use 1099 contractors to place lines which can lead to uncertain and unreliable results.
 Vascular Wellness employs Vascular Access Board Certified nurses as W2 employees, leading to better and more certain and reliable outcomes.